DunJohns and Dragons

 Features & Traits:

-3 Feet tall, 20/150 years old; tanned; green eyes; archer/runner build; dark hair long enough to braid back out of the way but no more than that, or it gets too fussy—tried cutting it to scalp once but it needs to be cut too often for her to continue with it.
+3 Feet tall, 17/150 years old; tanned; green eyes; archer/runner build; dark hair long enough to braid back out of the way but no more than that, or it gets too fussy.
+Cuts her hair before leaving for Priem (S2)

 Roll Lucky 1